NLnetLabs/routinator/source/output-formats.rst

          the VRP originated is provided.
 This name is derived from the file name of the TAL, without  the *.tal* extension.
 The *tal-label* option in the :ref:`configuration file <doc_routinator_configuration>` lets you
-         create a create a mapping between the file name and your desired label.
+         create a mapping between the file name and your desired label.

 csv
       The list is formatted as lines of comma-separated values of the prefix in